tankwin08/waveformlidar/README.md

 }
 devtools::install_github("tankwin08/waveformlidar", dependencies = TRUE)

-##if you didn't install rPeaks, you may need to install it first at the beginning, but most of time, it works fine.
+##if this method didn't work well, try to install rPeaks first, and then download the git and install it from local

 #if (!require("rPeaks")) {
 #    devtools::install_github("jrminter/rPeaks")
 #  }